tikv/pd/docs/development-workflow.md

 ```

 ### Push to the branch

-Push your locally committed changes to the remote origin (your fork)
+Push your locally committed changes to the remote origin (your fork).

 ```
 $ git push origin my-feature
 ```

 ### Create a Pull Request

 Pull requests can be created via GitHub.
-Refer to [this document](https://help.github.com/articles/creating-a-pull-request/) for detailed steps on how to create a pull request.
+Refer to [this document](https://help.github.com/articles/creating-a-pull-request/) for more details on how to create a pull request.